Think you can't wear RED? The timing is perfect, Christmas is looming and it's the warmest color around.

 Your color icons: Michelle Keegan (right), Eva Longoria, Penelope Cruz.

-garish tones, choose deep rose and a soft brick red.
+Avoid garish tones, choose deep rose or a soft brick red.

 Your color icons: Olivia Palermo (right), Meryl Streep, Giselle Bundchen.